When you are running a company, there are some accounting basics you need to be clear about before you indulge in complicated transactions.

 How To Prepare A Bank Reconciliation Statement?

-Relevant changes or corrections take place in the book to balance the ones that are not matching.
+Relevant changes or corrections take place in the book to balance the ones that do not match.
 This will allow synchronization between both sets of transactions.

 -